shortstheory/APStreamline/README.md

 ### Installing APStreamline

+The installation procedure is pretty much the same across all Debian-based Linux platforms, including but not limited to the Raspberry Pi, NVIDIA Jetson boards, or any x86 machine.

 Install the `gstreamer` dependencies:

 ```
 sudo apt-get install libgstreamer-plugins-base1.0* libgstreamer1.0-dev libgstrtspserver-1.0-dev gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly python3-pip python-pip gstreamer1.0-libav
 ```

-Install `meson` from `pip` and `ninja` for building the code:
+Install other dependencies for building the code:

 ```
-pip install meson
-sudo apt install ninja-build
+sudo apt install ninja-build cmake meson libconfig++-dev
 ```

 Navigate to the cloned folder folder and run: